English

 apt update

-apt install -y python3-pip libportaudio2
+apt install -y python3-pip build-essential python3-dev python3-pyaudio

 mv /etc/apt/sources.list /etc/apt/sources.list.backup